forcedotcom/sfdx-core/messages/scratchOrgInfoApi.md

 # SourceStatusResetFailureError

 Successfully created org with ID: %s and name: %s.
 Unfortunately, source tracking isn’t working as expected.
 If you run force:source:status, the results may be incorrect.
 Try again by creating another scratch org.

+# hubOrgIsNotDevHub

+Make sure that the org with username %s and ID %s is enabled as a Dev Hub.
+To enable it, open the org in your browser, navigate to the Dev Hub page in Setup, and click Enable.